aren-01/structure-dataproject/README.md

 Please note that you must create an IAM user with least privilege authorization to the services on the cloud system above for GitHub.
 The S3 bucket name must be unique globally.
-In case of an error, you should remove all the AWS services manually and start the deployment from GitHub Actions one more time.
+In case of an error, you should remove all the AWS services and start the deployment from GitHub Actions one more time.

 3. On the GitHub Actions menu, start the continuous development